Leganés: Municipal government

 The Leganés City Council government is elected through universal suffrage in elections held every four years.
 The D'Hondt method is used in Spain to allocate councilor seats, roughly proportional to the votes received by each candidacy.
 The plenary consists of 27 councilors.

 In the 2019 Spanish local elections, the PSOE was the most voted party, securing 10 seats, four more than in the previous election and more than double the votes of the second-placed party.
 Unión por Leganés became the main opposition party, while the People's Party came third, 180 votes behind, both with four seats.
 Podemos and Citizens each obtained three councilors, Más Madrid-Leganemos secured two, and Vox entered the council with one seat.

-Since the restoration of democracy in Spain, nine municipal elections have been held.
-The mayor since 2015 has been Santiago Llorente Gutiérrez of the Spanish Socialist Workers' Party (PSOE).
+Since the restoration of democracy in Spain, twelve municipal elections have been held.
+The mayor since 2023 has been Miguel Ángel Recuenco Checa of the People's Party (PP).

 In the late 20th century, Leganés was known as a stronghold for left-wing parties in the Community of Madrid, forming part of the so-called "red belt" alongside other municipalities such as Getafe and Fuenlabrada.
 As a result, the city was governed by the PSOE for over three decades, either alone or in coalition with IU.
 From 2003 to 2011, the PP was the most voted party locally and regionally but never achieved an absolute majority.

 The first elected mayor was Ramón Espinar Gallego (1979–1983), followed by Fernando Abad Bécquer (1983–1991) and José Luis Pérez Ráez (1991–2007).
 A lack of agreement between PSOE and IU allowed Guadalupe Bragado of the PP to become the first conservative mayor in 2007, but a motion of censure removed her after 23 days.
 She was succeeded by the socialist Rafael Gómez Montoya (2007–2011).
 As neither PSOE nor IU secured a majority, Jesús Gómez Ruiz became the first PP mayor to complete a full term.
 However, in the 2015 elections, the PSOE regained control, with Santiago Llorente Gutiérrez taking office.